fboerncke/jovo-v4-multi-featured-master-template-pizza-party/README.md

-# "Pizza Party!" - Yet another Jovo V4 master template supporting a lot of features (V1.20220725)
+# "Pizza Party!" - Yet another Jovo V4 master template for Alexa and Google Assistant supporting a lot of features (V1.20220725)

 ## What this is about